 Importers and wholesale dealers of CPM are required to comply with HSA's GDP requirements to ensure that CPMs are handled, stored and distributed in a proper manner to assure their quality and integrity throughout the supply chain.
 The HSA's auditors will audit the company in accordance with the HSA Guidance Notes On Good Distribution Practice.

-For easy reference, the revised Guidance Notes with track changes is available at the following hyperlink:
+For easy reference, the latest version of Guidance Notes with track changes is available at the following hyperlink:

-If further clarification(s) is/are required on the revised Guidance Notes on Good Distribution Practice, please contact the Good Distribution Practice Unit by e-mail at email@example.com or Tel.
-No. at 6866 3591/ 6866 3508.
+If further clarification(s) is/are required on the revised Guidance Notes on Good Distribution Practice, please write to us here or contact us at Tel: 6866 1111.